 I held a ministry vision meeting and 20+ attended, desiring a way to serve in our A/V ministry.
 After training and shadowing our praise team rehearsals, we now offer information on our live stream feed for our folks at home while continuing to click through worship media in-house during our worship services.
 Yes, you read that correctly.
 We have two different media teams we did not have a year ago.
 We grew.
 During a pandemic.

 What It Looks Like Today

-As I type this one year later, our praise team vocalist pool has grown to include some talented youth on a somewhat regular basis.
+As I type this today, our praise team vocalist pool has grown to include some talented youth on a somewhat regular basis.
 For Easter we’ve rented a bandshell in the middle of our city’s public park and will do 3 worship services there, outside, to make sure folks know they don’t have to be inside our walls to hear the resurrection story.
 I’m currently using an online resource to train 2 new sound techs on our mixing board.
 We have grown our volunteers in A/V to field two separate teams.
 This summer, I’d like to do a songwriting summit with our current praise team and start doing some music worship services.
 Don’t tell me God can’t grow you even in the worst of times.

 It might be Saturday in your life.
 Yesterday everything changed and today you’re finding trouble believing it’s going to get better.
 You know what He’s called you to do and you believe it, yet there is still a slight measure of doubt.
 You’re not exactly sure what’s next.
 Allow Frederick Church of the Brethren to be a case study of what can happen without a lot of money, resources or even people.
 You can flourish.
 You can thrive.
 Figure out a path forward, do a little research, ask a lot of questions and start grinding.